antrampa/Getting-Started-With/Sensors/README.md

 <p>and more <a href="http://www.micropik.com/PDF/HCSR04.pdf" target="_blank">here</a></p>
 <h3>Projects Summary</h3>
 <p>
+  The HC-SR04 ultrasonic ranging sensor is very popular.
+So I’ve decided some projects using this sensor.<br/>
  <ol>
   <li><a href="#Project1">Project 1:Testing the HC-SR04 Ultrasonic Sensor</a></li>
   <li><a href="#Project2">Project 2:HC-SR04 Ultrasonic Sensor with LCD dispaly</a></li>